xdmushui/partner-center-sdk/develop/get-partner-by-mpn-id.md

 ---
 title: Verify a partner MPN ID
-description: Learn how to verify a partner's Microsoft Partner Network identifier (MPN ID) by requesting the partner's MPN profile via C# or the Partner Center REST API. ms.date: 09/29/2018 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to verify a partner's Microsoft Partner Network identifier (MPN ID) by requesting the partner's MPN profile via C\# or the Partner Center REST API. ms.date: 09/29/2018 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Verify a partner MPN ID
+# Verify a partner MPN ID via C\# or the Partner Center REST API

 **Applies To**